 Ignatian Formation - Adult Faith Programs

 Jesuit High School's Ignatian Formation Office provides resources and offerings for the development of Ignatian Spirituality in parents, alumni, faculty, and staff.
 Each year, we offer a variety of workshops, lectures, presentations, retreats, and prayer experiences.
-If you have any questions about the resources below or would like general direction on your spiritual journey, please contact Ignatian Formation Director Greg Allen at email@example.com.
+If you have any questions about the resources below or would like general direction on your spiritual journey, please contact Ignatian Formation Director Jennie Kuenz at firstname.lastname@example.org.

 Join us to celebrate Mass on Tuesdays and Thursdays at 7:30 am in Canisius Chapel and at 8:55 am on Fridays for our weekly student Mass.
 All are welcome!